ThanAid/Word_suggestion/README.txt

 If two or more words have the same frequency one of them is chosen randomly.
 3. Word suggestion based on possibility.
 Asks for a word and the number of suggestions you want and then prints the suggested words.
-Words are suggested based on a random choise selections that uses their possibility ratio.
+Words are suggested based on a random choise selection that uses their possibility ratio.
 Possibility ratio is calculated based on how many times that word is found to follow the given word.
 For example if the word "evening" follows the word "good" 4 out of 20 times the word "good" is found then the possibility ratio